hoxo-m/githubinstall/README.md

 ### 3.4.
 Search Packages by a Keyword

-`gh_search_packages()` returns the list of R package repositories on GitHub that the titles contains a given keyword.
+`gh_search_packages()` returns a list of R package repositories on GitHub that their titles contain a given keyword.

 For example, if you want to search packages that are relevant to *lasso*, run the following.